ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 — Pick the non-`RFC` variant when working with domains which are allowed to be publically registered and when userinfo and the `@` symbol does not appear in the URL.
 :::

-The table belows details which symbols are restricted (`✗`) and which are available (`✔`) for use in the whole URL between the two variants.
+The table below details which symbols are restricted (`✗`) and which are available (`✔`) for use in the whole URL between the two variants.

 |Symbol | non-`RFC`| `RFC` |
 |-------|----------|-------|